 The purpose of this document is to set forth specific investment policy and strategy guidelines for the City of Farmers Branch in order to achieve the goals of safety, liquidity, yield, and public trust for all investment activity.
 The City Council of the City of Farmers Branch shall review and adopt, by resolution, its investment strategies and policy not less than annually.
 The resolution shall include a record of changes made to either the investment policy or strategy.
-This policy serves to satisfy the statutory requirement (specifically the Public Funds Investment Act, Article 342a-2 V.T.C.S. (the "Act)) to define, adopt and review a formal investment strategy and policy.
+This policy serves to satisfy the statutory requirement (specifically the Public Funds Investment Act, Chapter 2256, Texas Government Code, as amended (the "Act)) to define, adopt and review a formal investment strategy and policy.